mistersingh179/bw-dashboard/README.md

 ## Pending backlog
-- camaign edit fails when campaign list has not been loaded
   - we need page's category & a category selection on campaign
 - design improvement to reduce scored campaigns
   - user has categories